 Audi’s open-top model line-up, which currently includes the TT Roadster, A5 Convertible, and R8 Spyder, will see the addition of an EV this decade.
 According to a report from German news agency dpa (via Suddeutsche Zeitung), Volkswagen Group is considering to increase the capacity utilization of the Volkswagen Osnabruck plant with electric convertible cars.

-VW Group CEO Dr. Herbert Diess has suggested that the company is considering making Volkswagen’s underutilized vehicle factory a “niche convertible location.”
+Former VW Group CEO Dr. Herbert Diess had suggested that the company is considering making Volkswagen’s underutilized vehicle factory a “niche convertible location.”
 He has said that both Volkswagen and Audi are mulling over the launch of an electric convertible.

 In February 2022, Dr. Diess held an AMA session on Reddit.
 During the Reddit AMA, user linknewtab asked him about the progress of the VW ID.3 Cabriolet.
 “Working on a new idea,” the CEO responded, hinting that a different electric convertible (from the Volkswagen brand) is under consideration now.
 This model and the Audi electric convertible will likely be technical cousins.